 Law enforcement will look for any swaying or loss of balance.
 Skipping numbers and both feet touching the ground are other indications of inebriation.

-When you are drunk, your eyes may jerk without your knowing.
+When you are under the influence, your eyes may jerk without your knowing.
 An officer will look for these automatic movements while you follow a pen or finger from one side to the other.
 Your head needs to remain still.
 The inability to stay rigid raises officer suspicion.

 There are other tests not approved by the National Highway Traffic Safety Administration.
 You may have to count backward, speak the alphabet or touch your nose with your finger.
 The NHTSA also sets standards for alcohol measurement devices that all officers use.